kinnala/scikit-fem/docs/bcs.rst

 | ``NA``    | Description not available (e.g. hierarchical or bubble DOF's) |
 +-----------+---------------------------------------------------------------+

-The list of all DOF's (belonging to the left boundary) can be obtained as
+The list of all DOFs (belonging to the left boundary) can be obtained as
 follows:

 .. code-block:: python